jerry81/codeingame/G03TowerDefense/strategy.md

 - fork happens when a path nsew neighbors > 2

 - another big issue, when the convergence is in the center of the board, it doesn't build anything at all

+- money not being spent because the upgrade candidates list is too filtered